10.5 Policy Advocacy

 Legislative policies are external rules and regulations that impact health care practice and policy at the national, state, and local levels.
 These regulations seek to protect clients and nurses by defining safe practices, quality standards, and requirements for health care organizations and insurance companies.
 Nurses have been involved in the adoption of these rules and regulations and continue to advocate for new and updated legislation affecting health care.

-Patient’s Rights Defined at Multiple Levels
+Client’s Rights Defined at Multiple Levels

 In 1973 the American Hospital Association (AHA) adopted the Patient’s Bill of Rights.
-The bill has since been updated and adapted for use throughout the world in all health care settings, but, in general, it safeguards a patient’s right to accurate and complete information, fair treatment, and self-determination when making health care decisions.
+The bill has since been updated and adapted for use throughout the world in all health care settings, but, in general, it safeguards a client’s right to accurate and complete information, fair treatment, and self-determination when making health care decisions.
 In 2010 the Affordable Care Act was passed at the federal level.
-It included additional patient rights and protections for health care consumers in the areas of preexisting conditions, choice of providers, and limited lifetime coverage limits imposed by insurance companies.
+It included additional client rights and protections for health care consumers in the areas of preexisting conditions, choice of providers, and limited lifetime coverage limits imposed by insurance companies.

-States further define patient rights beyond federal regulations and provide specific rights of health care consumers in their state.
+States further define client rights beyond federal regulations and provide specific rights of health care consumers in their state.
 For example, Wisconsin’s Department of Health Services defines treatment rights, protections for records privacy and access, communication rights, personal rights, and privacy rights.

 Read more about Patient Rights in the American Healthcare System.

-Visit the CMS web page to read more about the Affordable Care Act and the revised Patient’s Bill of Rights
+Visit the CMS web page to read more about the Affordable Care Act and the revised Patient’s Bill of Rights.

 Research advocacy policies in your state.
 Here is Wisconsin’s law regarding client rights.